As the lights of Hong Kong dance on the surface of Victoria Harbour, a vast metropolis lives and breathes around you.

 Din Tai Fung is known throughout Asia and their Hong Kong restaurants have earned a Michelin star.
 Their xiao long bao (Chinese soup dumplings) are exceptional.
 Dip your dumpling in tangy vinegar and ginger, then let it cool slightly.
 Place it on a spoon and pierce the skin with a chopstick to allow the soup inside to drizzle out.
 Then pop the lot into your mouth.

 High tea at The Peninsula Hong Kong is an institution, while Felix (located at the top of the hotel) offers an inventive dinner menu and spectacular views.
-Their early sitting (6-8pm) is an elegant way to enjoy the city as it lights up before your eyes.
+Their early sitting (6 to 8pm) is an elegant way to enjoy the city as it lights up before your eyes.

 Wooloomooloo Steakhouses are famous for their steaks.
 In Wan Chai, their rooftop lounge is also the ideal place to sip cocktails as you watch the sunset.
 Stay for a great steak afterwards.